A Las Vegas Landmark

 - 65,000 hours of engineering

-- 2 continents, 1 body of water and 1 desert: distance covered during transportation of building's components, which were fabricated in China and shipped to Las Vegas
+- 2 continents, 1 body of water and 1 desert: distance covered during transportation of the building’s components, which were fabricated in China and shipped to Las Vegas

 - 3 years, 3 months and 12 days: length of time from groundbreaking (Feb.
 9, 2007) through official opening day (May 21, 2010)